Ashalen/esp32cam-object-detection-Lego-Figures/README.md

 ## Model

-The Edge Impulse model is located in the `Model/` folder.
+The Edge Impulse model is located in the `ESP32 CAM LEGO/Model/ei-esp32-cam-object-detection-lego-figures-ashalen-govender-object-detection-tensorflow-lite-int8-quantized-model.3.lite` folder.

 ## 📄 Code

-The Arduino sketch is located in `code/esp32_cam_detection_script.ino/`.
+The Arduino sketch is located in `ESP32 CAM LEGO/code/esp32_cam_detection_script/esp32_cam_detection_script.ino`.

 It uses the Edge Impulse inference SDK to run object detection directly on the ESP32-CAM.
 No additional storage or cloud connection is needed.